nodejs/node/doc/api/n-api.md

 across versions of Node.js.
 It is intended to insulate Addons from changes in the underlying JavaScript engine and allow modules compiled for one major version to run on later major versions of Node.js without recompilation.
-The [ABI Stability][] guide provides a more in-depth explanation.
+The [ABI Stability][] guide provides a mor'e in-depth explanation.

 Addons are built/packaged with the same approach/tools outlined in the section titled [C++ Addons][].
 The only difference is the set of APIs that are used by